Paweł Tarnowski (sailor)

+Paweł Aleksander Maria Tarnowski (born 3 April 1994) is a Polish sailor.

+Life

-Paweł Aleksander Maria Tarnowski (born 3 April 1994, in Gdynia) is a Polish sailor, son of Jacek Tarnowski (businessman, politician, and in 2005–2006 Head of the Chancellery of the Polish Prime Minister) and Monika Wanicka.
+Tarnowski was born on 3 April 1994 in Gdynia.
+He is the son of Jacek Tarnowski (businessman, politician) and Monika Wanicka.
 Tarnowski already competed at the top-level when he was a teenager, becoming a multiple medal winner in Junior World Championships.
 In 2011 and 2012, he won a gold medal at the RS:X Junior World Championships, and he won medals in European Champion.
 In first he started in classes Techno 293 class and then the RS:X class, (including in a category age under 17 (U-17) and under 21 years of age (U-21).
 He competed in the 2024 Olympics in the iQfoil class and came 10th.

 He is sometimes seen as a model in commercials, including polish company Atlas or on the cover of album Superheroes : Chapter One - Courage of the band Synthphonia.